radiantlogic-v8/documentation-ia-selfmanaged/documentation/configuration/config-ui.md

 - Debug mode enabled: Enable or disable debug mode.
 This will add some logs for all services except portal.
 It shouldn't be used in production.
 Please refer to the [debug installation page](../installation/preface/#debug-options) for more information on this specific deployment.
 - Batch memory: The max memory allocated to the batch service.
 - Portal memory: The max memory allocated to the portal service.
-- Controller memory: The max memory allocated to the controller service (usefull when uploading large files).
+- Controller memory: The max memory allocated to the controller service (useful when uploading large files).

 ### Database